socielo/blackjack/README.md

  - If you have an ace and the total value of your hand exceeds 21, then all aces in your hand are  converted to 1s
  - All rules are applicable to the dealer as well

- INSTALLATION:
- - Install all modules in requirements.txt

  User interface built for Unix, but the game still works on Windows machines.
 Haven't tested for Linux machines, but I'd imagine it works.

-*If you notice any bugs let me know.
-I'm tired of playing blackjack for hours per day to test low probability bugs.*